-September 2022
+September 2023

-This document is based on guidance from Keeping Children Safe in Education (KCSIE) 2022 and Working Together to Safeguard Children 2018.
+This document is based on guidance from Keeping Children Safe in Education (KCSIE) (2023 version) and Working Together to Safeguard Children 2018.
+If the Government re-issues this guidance during the 23/24 period, we will ensure the policy is compliant with any changes.

-Published July 2022 to be reviewed by July 2023
+Published July 2023 to be reviewed by July 2024